| Dudoit-class {ClassComparison} | R Documentation |

 time with modern microarrays that contain 40,000 spots.

-the names of the classes being compared. call
+the names of the classes being compared. call:call containing the

 function call that created the object.